macropygia/elysia-openid-client/README.md

 - All authentication/authorization information is stored on the server side.
     - The status is passed to routing using the [resolve](https://elysiajs.com/life-cycle/before-handle.html#resolve) hook.
-- Use cookies to identify users.
+- Use Cookie to identify users.
 - Depends on [Bun](https://bun.sh/).
 - Only TypeScript files included.
 - [Only works as ESM](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).